 8. Figure Out What Is a Complete Waste of Your Time

 Because I strive to be as word-specific as possible, something that irks me to no end is when people say, "Nothing is a waste of time."
 Are you kidding me?
-There are all kinds of people, places, things and ideas that directly result in definitions like "to consume, spend, or employ uselessly or without adequate return" and "to be consumed, spent, or employed uselessly or without giving full value or being fully utilized or appreciated".
+There are all kinds of people, places, things, and ideas that directly result in definitions like "to consume, spend, or employ uselessly or without adequate return" and "to be consumed, spent, or employed uselessly or without giving full value or being fully utilized or appreciated".
 Just because you may have learned something from it/them, it doesn't mean that you didn't receive the same return for the effort that you gave or that you didn't go unappreciated for all that you did.

-That's why, I'm a firm believer that it is a complete act of disrespect to be out here doing things that you know is gonna waste someone else's time; time that they can never get back.
+That's why I'm a firm believer that it is a complete act of disrespect to be out here doing things that you know are gonna waste someone else's time; time that they can never get back.
 That's why I'm such a fan of the Bob Marley quote that says, "The biggest coward of a man is to awaken the love of a woman without the intention of loving her."
 You know what makes this kind of man a coward?
 It's the fact that he goes into something, something that he knows that he's either not ready for or interested in, which ends up hurting the woman and totally wasting her time.

 So yeah, seriously pondering what or who in your life is causing you to give more than you get is worth exploring.
 It could be Instagram or a guy that you're seeing.
 There's a Chinese proverb that says something along the lines of, "It's shorter than you think."
 Whatever is wasting your time, shift it out of your space—so that you can put that time to far better use.